 TapeACall is the #1 rated app to record a phone call on your smartphone.
 Follow these simple steps to easily record a phone call with no hassle:

-- Tap the Record button.
+- Tap the “Record” button.
 Nothing tricky here.
-We all know the bright red circle that represents record since our early days with VHS technology.
-Press this classic icon and you are officially dialing in.
+Press the familiar red icon and you are officially dialing in.

-- Tap the Playback button.
-We all know what this button looks like as well.
+- Tap the “Playback” button.
+We all know what this button looks like.
 Tap it to hear your fully recorded conversation.

 After everything is recorded, you should also have access to these recordings in downloadable MP3 formats.
 This will allow you to send off the recordings to be transcribed if you want a written record of them or need immediate access to the conversation without having to pull up the audio.
 Simple and easy!

 “TapeACall Pro has long been a favorite among journalists.
 Why?
 The $10 app, available on both iOS and Android, makes recording as simple as setting up a three-way call.
 Dial the TapeACall line, then dial the person you want to talk to, and merge the two calls into a conference.
 Boom, you’re done.
 Recordings are saved inside the app, and you can share them via Dropbox, Google Drive, or Evernote.
 TapeACall puts out a free version, too, but you can only access the first 60 seconds of your recording.
 If you plan on talking for more than a minute, it’s worth splurging for the Pro version.
 (Since the app uses three-way calling to capture the conversation, you need to have a service plan that supports three-way calls.”

 Listed as the number one business app for all business sizes in 35 different countries around the world, TapeACall features the following: truly unlimited call recording, no per-minute usage fees, a super easy-to-use interface, both incoming and outgoing call recording capability, the ability to record calls you’re already on, a downloadable MP3 format, the ability to share recordings with clients and others and custom labels for your recordings.